shawn814/JuzDraw/README.md

 # JuzDraw

-This project used asp.net Core and pure javascript to do the drawing application, we didnt use any js library in this project and everything we start from scratch
+This project used ASP.NET Core as our framework, signalR for live drawing and pure javascript to do the drawing application.
+This project didnt use any js library in this project and everything start from scratch.